Our Top 5 DNA Testing Companies of 2018

 - Before completing your purchase, you’ll need to create an account using your name, email address, and a password.

 - Enter your recipient’s shipping address.
 If you wish to give the kit to the person yourself, enter your own address.
 Either way, Ancestry DNA will send the receipt to you and not to your recipient.

 - The kit should arrive in the mail within 6 business days of your order.

 - Let your friend know to keep an eye on their mailbox.
 Once they receive their kit, they’ll need to sign up for an Ancestry account and activate the kit using the instructions that come with the package.

-- Visit the LivingDNA website and click “Order Now” to purchase a kit for $99 (with free shipping included).
+- Visit the LivingDNA website and click “Order Now” to purchase a kit for as low as $79 (with free shipping included).
 For an additional $69, you can add a personalized ancestry book for your recipient.
 You may ship to anyone in the same country as you.

 - Enter the recipient’s shipping address or your own address if you wish to deliver the kit to your recipient personally.
 In either case, LivingDNA will send the receipt directly to you.

 - Enter your credit card details and confirm.